Amazon CodeGuru

 How should I use the Amazon CodeGuru Detector Library?

 You should review the Detector Library to get a deeper understanding of the capabilities of CodeGuru.
-Additionally, after running a repository scan of your application in CodeGuru, you can use the detailed detection pages to help mitigate the findings you receive.
+Additionally, after scanning your code resources in CodeGuru, you can use the detailed detection pages to help mitigate the findings you receive.
 You are also welcome to use this as an educational resource to help improve the overall security posture of your application and help ensure you are following AWS best practices.

 How can I see Amazon CodeGuru in action?

 You can see Amazon CodeGuru in action by using CodeGuru example detection repositories to scan code.
-You can scan code using CodeGuru's code scanning capabilities available through Amazon CodeGuru Reviewer, Amazon CodeWhisperer security scanning, or Amazon Inspector code scanning.
-The repositories contain many of the noncompliant code examples that appear in this Detector Library.
-The repositories are divided by programming language: Java, Python, and JavaScript.
+You can scan code using CodeGuru's code scanning capabilities available through Amazon CodeGuru Security, Amazon CodeWhisperer security scanning, or Amazon Inspector code scanning.
+The repositories contain many of the noncompliant code examples that appear in this Detector Library: Java, Python, JavaScript, TypeScript, C#, IaC, Go, and Ruby.

 How often are the detectors updated?